Skip to content

 Overheating can also cause shivering.
 If a dog has been in the sun for too long or has exerted itself too much, its body can overheat.
 In such cases, it is important to cool the dog down immediately, as overheating can be life-threatening.

-Measures in case of overheating:
+Measures to take in case of overheating:

 Tremors after vaccinations